oitcode/samarium/README.md

 `php artisan db:seed`

 Please use the database seeding to setup a minimal working dashboard and website.
-Seeder files will create first admin user, basic webpages of a typical website, and few other things.
+Seeder files will create first admin user, basic webpages of a typical website - Webpage like About us, Calendar, Noticeboard, Gallery and Contact us are created - and few other things.
 Please check seeder files in `database/seeder` if you want to see what database seeding is done.

 ## Running the app